mervekara/merve-kara-bilira-study-case/README.md

 ### `ChartComponent`

-Displays the 24h sparkline chart for each asset in AssetRow.
+Displays the 24h sparkline chart for each asset in the asset row.

 ### `Pagination`